 Medication-assisted treatment techniques are a scientifically proven strategy in the fight against alcohol and drug dependency.
-The rapid and unpredictable changes that occur as a drug is leaving the body are significantly alleviated by the utilization of pharmaceuticals.
-Some critics of a prescribed medication component believe it isn’t a genuine detox, essentially because of the replacement of one drug with another.
+Medication can significantly relieve withdrawal symptoms.
+As drugs and alcohol leave the body, rapid and unpredictable changes can occur.
+Some critics of a prescribed medication component believe it isn’t a genuine detox.
+This is because it can seem like those in treatment are replacing one drug with another.
 Still, evidence shows that this is often the safest, most practical way of eliminating the more harmful substance.
 When the original drug is entirely out of the system, subsequent therapies have the best chance of succeeding.

 Some examples of medications used in a MAT program are naltrexone (Vivitrol), buprenorphine (Suboxone), and methadone.
 Every medicine has a distinct mechanism in which it operates within the body.
 Some medications reduce cravings, while others help people to withstand the physiological burdens of withdrawal.
 Treatment with a pharmaceutical component has the highest success rate for lifelong moderation and management of a substance abuse disorder.
 Specific clients may be prescribed drugs for the rest of their lives because relapsing would have a more profound impact on their well-being than a prescription regimen with an indefinite time frame.

 Medication-assisted treatment has a proven track record of success in recovery outcomes when compared to methods that do not include it.
 If your addiction is severe enough that a detox program is necessary, then a MAT program may be the best choice for you.
 Some of the key benefits that set medication-assisted treatment apart from other treatments are: